102

 Gilette

-During the busy harvest period, Julie Gonet Medeville had time to prepare a little tasting of 2009s for me and one 2008 at her office in Preignac.
-I've visited Gilette since 1987 and remember well the extremely hospitable reception by Julie's parents.
+During the busy harvest period, Julie Gonet Medeville had time to prepare a tasting of 2009s for me and one 2008 at her office in Preignac.
+I've visited Gilette since 1987 and remember the extremely hospitable reception by Julie's parents.

 Julie & Xavier added in 2009 during summer two estates on the Left Bank to their portfolio of properties - Cru Monplaisir (Bordeaux Superieur, situated close to Gironde, just outside Margaux appellation) and Eyrins in Margaux commune.
-The first vintage of both wines showed careful and subtle winemaking, resulting in aromatic, perfumed and well-balanced wines with fine depth, structure and smooth finish.
+The first vintage of both wines showed careful and subtle winemaking, resulting in aromatic, perfumed, and well-balanced wines with fine depth, structure, and smooth finish.
 Great start, and hopefully, it will continue in the coming vintages.

 Raymond Lafon